Skip to main content

 Royal BC Museum

 Explore British Columbia’s deep history at the Royal BC Museum in downtown Victoria, where exhibits come to life to tell province’s story.
 From Indigenous cultures to wildlife dioramas (be sure to stop by and say hi to Woolly the Woolly Mammoth), there’s an inspiring discovery in every gallery.
-Make this cornerstone museum your first stop near Victoria’s lively Inner Harbour.
+Make this cornerstone museum your first stop near Victoria’s lively Inner Harbour, just a five-minute walk from the Victoria Visitor Centre.

 A woman stands outside Craigdarroch Castle at sunset in Victoria, BC